php-amqplib/php-amqplib/README.md

 ## Using AMQP 0.8 ##

-If you still want to use the old version of the protcol then you can do it by settings the following constant in your configuration code:
+If you still want to use the old version of the protocol then you can do it by settings the following constant in your configuration code:

 ```php
 define('AMQP_PROTOCOL', '0.8');